-Figure 27 - Anode Rods from new (top) to partially depleted (middle) to fully depleted stage (bottom)
+Figure 24 - Anode Rods from new (top) to partially depleted (bottom).

 Anode Rod.
 The anode rod is a sacrificial metal rod that helps reduce corrosion and premature failure (leaks) in the tank.
 The anode rod is a consumable item.
 Inspect the anode rod after the first six months of operation when you drain and flush the tank.
 Replace the anode rod if it is substantially worn out or depleted.
 Thereafter, inspect the anode rod annually or more frequently if needed.
 If you use a water softener, your anode rod will deplete faster than normal.
-Inspect the anode rod more frequently, replacing the anode rod as needed.
-Obtain new anode rods from your local plumbing supplier or have a qualified person replace it.
-(Anode rods are a consumable item and are not covered under warranty).